microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 #### Introduction
 This lab introduces Sleep mode.
 The `SLEEP()` function is used to put the device into a low-power Standby mode.
 #### Hardware Effects
 Once this lab is in Running state, the WDT will start counting.
-While in Sleep Mode, LEDs D2/D4 and LEDs D3/D5 are turned ON and OFF respectively.
+While in Sleep mode, LEDs D2/D4 and LEDs D3/D5 are turned ON and OFF respectively.
 Pressing the switch will not move to the next lab since the PIC is in Sleep mode.
-After the WDT has reached its period, which is approximately 4s for this lab, the PIC exits sleep mode and the four LEDs, D2 through D5, are toggled.
+After the WDT has reached its period, which is approximately 4s for this lab, the PIC exits Sleep mode and the four LEDs, D2 through D5, are toggled.
 #### Summary
 The Power-Down mode is entered by executing the `SLEEP` instruction.
 Upon entering Sleep mode, there are different conditions that can exist such as: